Model projective twists and generalised lantern relations: Implementations

 \subsection{The $\HPtwo$-twist}

-We can try to apply the theoretical core of this paper to illustrate a plausible local model for the $\HPtwo$-twist.
-To do this, an appropriate Lefschetz fibration with total space the cotangent bundle $T^*\HPtwo$ is necessary.
+As a first corollary, we explain how the main ideas and arguments can be applied (with some gaps) to illustrate a plausible local model for the $\HPtwo$-twist.
+The model should be built from an appropriate Lefschetz fibration on the cotangent bundle of the quaternionic projective plane.

-By \cite[Theorem 1]{johns1} (see Rmk \ref{johnsrmk2}), there is an exact Lefschetz fibration $\pi\colon T^*\HPtwo \to \C$ with three singular fibres.
-The smooth fibre of such a fibration is a clean plumbing of spheres $T^*S^7\#_{S^3}T^*S^7$ along $S^3\subset S^7$, such that the $3$-vanishing cycles of the fibration are the two $7$-spheres of the core of the plumbing and their surgery (\cite[Section 4.9]{johns1}).
+By the works of Johns, there exists an exact Lefschetz fibration with three singular fibres, and whose total space is exact symplectomorphic to a disc cotangent bundle of $\HPtwo$ (\cite[Theorem A]{ johns1, johns}).
+The generic smooth fibre of such a fibration is a clean plumbing of spheres $T^*S^7\#_{S^3}T^*S^7$ along $S^3\subset S^7$, such that the three vanishing cycles of the fibration are the two $7$-spheres of the core of the plumbing and their Morse--Bott surgery (\cite[Section 4.i]{johns1}).

-The corresponding algebro-geometric picture (in which the fibration is induced by a Lefschetz pencil), should arise from a pencil in the space $Gr(6,2)$, the Grassmannian of $2$-dimensional linear subspaces of a $6$-dimensional vector space (there is a Plücker embedding $Gr(6,2)\hookrightarrow \C\PP^{14}$).
-There is a polarised Kähler decomposition of $Gr(6,2)$ as follows. \begin{lemma}{see e.g \cite[Lemma 4.4.1]{quaternion}} The space $\HPtwo$ embeds as an open subvariety of $Gr(6,2)$ , with closed complement the symplectic Grassmannian $SpGr(6,2)$ (the Grassmannian of $2$-dimensional symplectic subspaces of a $6$-dimensional vector space). \end{lemma}
+In the corresponding algebro-geometric picture, the fibration should be induced by a Lefschetz pencil of hyperplane sections on $Gr_{\C}(6,2)$, the Grassmannian of $2$-dimensional linear subspaces of a complex $6$-dimensional vector space ($Gr_{\C}(6,2)$ is a projective variety with a Plücker embedding into $\C\PP^{14}$).

+This is inferred by the following observations relative to the real and complex projective planes.
+In both cases, the projective variety $X$ they embed in as Lagrangians and on which the Lefschetz pencil is defined, can be considered their `complexification' (as a complex projective algebraic variety).
+This means that the variety $X$ admits an anti-holomorphic involution fixing $\APtwo$ so that the latter embeds in $X$ as the real locus.
+For $\RPtwo\subset \CPtwo$ the involution is given by conjugation, whereas in the case $\CPtwo \subset \CProduct$ the involution is given by conjugation on the second factor.
+The same happens for the quaternionic projective plane $\HPtwo$, which embeds as a Lagrangian into $Gr_{\C}(6,2)$ (whose real dimension is indeed $16$), via an an anti-holomorphic involution on $Gr_{\C}(6,2)$ preserving it (see \cite[Section 6]{atiyahberndt}).

+On the other hand, the the smooth fibre of such a pencil should coincide with the space of geodesics of $\HPtwo$ (according to Proposition \ref{audinprop}).

-Assuming the existence of such a fibration, we can build an element $\varphi \in \Symp_{ct}(T^*\HPtwo)$ from the construction of Section \ref{construction}, and run the same Floer theoretical computations with two Lefschetz thimbles $\Delta_0, \Delta_{8} \subset T^*\HPtwo$.
-Then, assuming the vanishing of all differentials of the spectral sequence \eqref{spectralsequence} forced by degree reasons, the Floer cohomology groups would be given by
+Assuming the existence of such a fibration, we could build an element $\varphi \in \Symp_{ct}(T^*\HPtwo)$ from the construction of Section \ref{construction}, and run the same Floer theoretical computations with two Lefschetz thimbles $\Delta_0, \Delta_{8} \subset T^*\HPtwo$.
+Assuming all the differentials would be forced to vanish due to degree reasons, the Floer cohomology groups would be given by

+The second isomorphism is justified as in \eqref{hffibre}, since the two $7$-spheres are exact and meet cleanly in a $3$-sphere.